aj-techsoul/Eli-iDB/README.md

    const eliDB = new EliDB(databaseName, objectStoreName);
    ```

-   Replace `databaseName` with the desired name for your IndexedDB database and `objectStoreName` with the name of the object store you want to work with, similar like `table`s in other dbs.
+   Replace `databaseName` with the desired name for your IndexedDB database and `objectStoreName` with the name of the object store you want to work with, similar like `table` under database.

 2. Use the available methods to perform operations on the database: